Keep in Mind

 - The main body text (article).

-- Table and figure captions (if applicable)
+- Photo, table and figure captions (if applicable).

 Please include all information necessary to allow readers to interpret your information in the correct geographical and physical context.
-Whenever possible include information about regional location (e.g. western foothills of the U.S. Rocky Mountains), watershed size, topography and elevation range (lowest and highest points in the watershed), climate, soils, vegetation, current and historic land uses, hydrologic regime, stream discharge and other factors that help the reader understand the context of the problem.
+Whenever possible include information about regional location (e.g., western foothills of the U.S. Rocky Mountains), watershed size, topography and elevation range (lowest and highest points in the watershed), climate, soils, vegetation, current and historic land uses, hydrologic regime, stream discharge and other factors that help the reader understand the context of the problem.

 References

 When quoting a source, provide the source's title and professional affiliation at first mention.
 When citing research, provide the source of the research.
 The accuracy of references used is the responsibility of the author.
-In-text reference citations should contain the number of the citation in the reference list at the end of the manuscript or article.
-The reference citation should be typeset parenthetically [(1); (4,5); (1,2,3,5,6,10)].
-Reference citations for multiple references are separated only by a comma.

-Do not use et al. in the reference list.
-List all authors.
-Multiple texts by the same authors are listed chronologically, then alphabetically.
+Each reference listed must be cited in the text.
+Do not use et al. in the reference list – list all authors.
 Please double check all references to ensure that they contain correct information and are in the correct order.
-References are to follow upper/lower case format as illustrated below.
+References are to follow upper/lower case format as illustrated below:

 For a journal or magazine article

 Franklin, H.D.
 1980.
 “Ground Water in the Denver Basin.”
-Ground Water Journal, 60:80 – 91.
+Ground Water Journal, 60:80–91.

 For a professional paper